nklabs/libnklabs/doc/nkserialize.md

 Strings have length which can be less than the maximum length.
 This is determined by the terminating NUL as usual.
 But what about arrays and tables?
+Array can be fixed length (in which case the exact number of elements must be present in the serialized string) or variable length.
-For these, a separate integer containing the actual length always precedes the array or table, for example for array 'd' and table 'e' below:
+Tables are always variable length.
+For variable length arrays and tables, a separate integer containing the actual length always precedes the array or table, for example for array 'd' and table 'e' below:

 ```c
 struct my_table_entry {